Award Information

 Primary activities include: 1) design and establish an OFR process supported by existing Real-time Fatal Drug Overdose Surveillance conducted by KCMEO; 2) utilize OFR to recommend evidence-based responses to drug overdoses and emerging drug trends; and 3) translate recommendations into action plans for effective community-based interventions.

-The project will address the following allowable uses under Category 1, with approximate budget percentage: 1) Real-time data collection to inform OFR, 75.5%; 2) naloxone for law enforcement and first responders, 3.5%; and 3) embedding persons with lived experiences into the Sequential Intercept Model, 21%.
+The project will address the following allowable uses under Category 1, with approximate budget percentage: 1) Real-time data collection to inform OFR, 96.5%, and 2) naloxone for first responders, 3.5%.
 Funding will be allocated to personnel and supplies.
-Personnel include 1 FTE Project Coordinator responsible for creation and management of OFR; 1 FTE Medicolegal Death Investigator responsible for real-time data collection and dissemination; two .38 FTE community liaisons to coordinate with community partners and assist in relationship building with populations disproportionately impacted by overdose; and one part time student intern (supported by existing academic agreements) to assist with OFR and data management.
+Personnel include 1 FTE Project Manager III OFR Coordinator, responsible for creation and management of OFR; 1 FTE Project Manager II responsible for real-time data collection and dissemination; 0.875 FTE Disease Research Intervention Specialist to support data collection and dissemination and support OFR work; and part time student interns (supported by existing academic agreements) to assist with OFR and data management.
 Supplies include test kits for in-house testing of drug evidence and decedent blood, and naloxone for distribution to law enforcement and first responders.

 Expected outcomes include: 1) hire and onboard project staff, 2) design and establish OFR committee, 3) produce quarterly recommendations from OFR, once established (by year two; in year one, two case reviews will be conducted to allow for design and implementation); 4) provide up to 500 naloxone kits for law enforcement and first responders annually, 5) provide educational resources for law enforcement and community groups, 6) embed law enforcement community outreach and Community Liaisons into the Sequential Intercept Model; and 7) establish a Quality Improvement & Oversight Committee to conduct continuous quality improvement for the project.